Skip to main content

 Reference and schema

-The OpenAPI specification is bundled from svc/api/openapi and served at /openapi.yaml.
+The OpenAPI specification is bundled into the API service and served at /openapi.yaml.
 The /reference route serves the Scalar API reference UI built from the same spec.